Kharmalina/Multiverse-Assessment-Portfolio/High-Paw/README.md

 A high-level overview of the project purpose:

 ### Situation
-- High Paw is a deployed, full stack application created for the Deployment module of the Multiverse curriculum.
-High Paw's main concept is a social media platform where users can register there dogs/puppies.
-The gimmick and novelty of the project idea is that the animals themselves are the ones interacting with the site - the profile are the dog's demographics, as if they were the ones registering!
+- High Paw is a deployed, full-stack application created for the Deployment module of the Multiverse curriculum.
+High Paw's main concept is a social media platform where users can register their dogs/puppies.
+The gimmick and novelty of the project idea are that the animals themselves are the ones interacting with the site - the profile is the dog's demographics as if they were the ones registering!
 The dogs would be the ones creating events and hangouts via geolocation.
-The animals can edit their own hangouts, see other's hangouts, and register for them.
-The dogs would be the ones creating events and hangouts via geolocation.
-The animals can edit their own hangouts, see other's hangouts, and register for them.
+The animals can edit their hangouts, see others' hangouts, and register for them.

 ### Task
 - There are 4 main parts to the root project structure: `.github/workflows`, `client`, `server`, and `docker-compose.yml`.
 These core parts are for Continuous Integration and Continuous Deployment, frontend implementation, backend development, and containerization, respectively.
-- Next part fulfills JF 1.1 Competency Checklist.
-Following the Software Development Life Cycle (SDLC), in a team of 4, we started off with Analysis and Design - we established the concept of a dog-centric social platform with geolocation as one of the main features.
-Two team members responsible for frontend development was also responsible for the overall rendered design, using Figma and wireframes.
-Then came the design for the backend development, which me and another team member was responsible for.
-We created and connected the MongoDb database, created protected routes, created a RESTful API, backend form validation, authentication, and authorization.
-We also needed an efficient workflow, so CI and CD was implemented via GitHub Actions.
+- The next part fulfills JF 1.1 Competency Checklist.
+Following the Software Development Life Cycle (SDLC), in a team of 4, we started with Analysis and Design - we established the concept of a dog-centric social platform with geolocation as one of the main features.
+Two team members responsible for frontend development were also responsible for the overall rendered design, using Figma and wireframes.
+Then came the design for the backend development, which I and another team member was responsible for.
+We created and connected the MongoDB database, created protected routes, and created a RESTful API, backend form validation, authentication, and authorization.
+We also needed an efficient workflow, so CI and CD were implemented via GitHub Actions.
-- Steps 3-5, Implementation, Test, and Deployment: Implementation was mainly done with pair programming, 2 members each working on the frontend or backend.
-The team met up when connecting the frontend to the backend, deployment issues, and other questions that needed to be asked from the other pair.
-With the use of the CI/CD, triggering our tests workflow with every pull request to main and triggering the build and deploy workflow with a push to the main branch gave us the space to debug the needed code, see which tests were successful or not, and why a deployment may or may not be working.
+- Steps 3-5, Implementation, Test, and Deployment: Implementation was mainly done with pair programming, with 2 members each working on the frontend or backend.
+The team met up when connecting the frontend to the backend, with deployment issues, and other questions that needed to be asked from the other pair.
+With the use of the CI/CD, triggering the workflow of our `test.yml` file with every pull request to the main branch and triggering the build and deploy workflow with a push to the main branch gave us the space to debug the needed code, see which tests were successful or not, and why a deployment may or may not be working.
-- Step 6: Maintenance: The team maintain the application via cleaning the databases when needed and looking over website usage.
-This last step is the newest step for me, since this is a long-term step in the SDLC and will need consistent vigilance and actions to take place.
+- Step 6: Maintenance: The team maintains the application by cleaning the databases when needed and looking over website usage.
+This last step is the newest step for me since this is a long-term step in the SDLC and will need consistent vigilance and actions to take place.

 ### Action
-- My main contributions revolved backend development, deployment, and Docker implementation.
+- My main contributions revolved around backend development, deployment, and Docker implementation.
 - Backend Implementations
     - Collaborated with the `Models` files.
-Helped wrote and refactor the models code for `Hangout.model.js`, `Token.model.js`, and `User.model.js`.
+Helped wrote and refactor the model code for `Hangout.model.js`, `Token.model.js`, and `User.model.js`.
-    - Took lead on the backend validation schema with the use of `@hapi/joi` dependency.
-Under `server/helpers/validations_schema.js`, the schemas I contributed were `authSchema`, for registration form, `loginSchema`, for login form, `profileSchema`, for updating profile details, and `refreshTokenSchema`, a part of an alternate solution to implement refresh tokens.
+    - Took the lead on the backend validation schema with the use of the `@hapi/joi` dependency.
+Under `server/helpers/validations_schema.js`, the schemas I contributed were `authSchema`, for the registration form, `loginSchema`, for the login form, `profileSchema`, for updating profile details, and `refreshTokenSchema`, a part of an alternate solution to implement refresh tokens.
     - Wrote the majority of the functions and logic that will be used in the backend routes.
 Under `server/helpers/jwt_helper.js`, the functions I wrote were `signAccessToken`, `verifyAccessToken`, `signRefreshToken`, and `verifyRefreshToken`.
-    - Took lead in the server folder structure for the backend routes.
+    - Took the lead in the server folder structure for the backend routes.
 Files include `server/routes/Auth.route.js`, `server/routes/Hangout.route.js`, and `server/routes/Profile.route.js`.
-    - Collaborated on the functions and logic behind the register, login, logout and refreshToken endpoints, which can be found in `server/controllers/Auth.Controller.js`.
+    - Collaborated on the functions and logic behind the register, login, logout, and refreshToken endpoints, which can be found in `server/controllers/Auth.Controller.js`.
-    - Took lead on the backend functions and logic for the endpoints of the profile feature.
+    - Took the lead on the backend functions and logic for the endpoints of the profile feature.
 The endpoints include `GET(/:id)`, and `POST(/edit/:id)`.
 - Containerization/Docker
     - Wrote the code for the Dockerfiles in the `server` and `client` folders.
     - Wrote and debugged the `docker-compose.yml` file.
 - Deployment
     - Wrote the `.github/workflows` files, build.yml and test.yml, for CI and CD.
-    - Took lead on finding the best cloud platforms to deploy our frontend and backend.
+    - Took the lead on finding the best cloud platforms to deploy our frontend and backend.
 Render was for the frontend and Railway was used for the backend.
-    - Collaborated on finding all the necessary secret environment on the cloud platforms and on our GitHub repo to make deployment possible
+    - Collaborated on finding all the necessary secret environment variables for the cloud platforms and for our GitHub repo to make deployment possible
 - Security/Authorization/Authentication
-    - Refresh and access tokens were vital to the backend's responsibility to secure the application, specifically when registering, logging in and logging out.
-Collaborated on writing code to make sure refresh and and access tokens were properly stored in the database, added and deleted in session storage.
+    - Refresh and access tokens were vital to the backend's responsibility to secure the application, specifically when registering, logging in, and logging out.
+Collaborated on writing code to make sure refresh and access tokens were properly stored in the database, added, and deleted in session storage.

 ### Result + Video Demo
 - [High Paw Deployed Site](https://high-paw-ugau.onrender.com/)